mlswg/mls-protocol/draft-ietf-mls-protocol.md

 consistent.

-GREASE values MUST NOT be sent in the following fields, because an unsupported value in one these fields (including a GREASE value), will cause the enclosing message to be rejected:
+GREASE values MUST NOT be sent in the following fields, because an unsupported value in one these fields (including a GREASE value) will cause the enclosing message to be rejected:

 * `Proposal.proposal_type`